Dosage Form: injection, solution

 The patient’s reaction to the previous course of therapy should be taken into account in determining the amount of the drug to be used, and the dosage should be adjusted accordingly.
 Some patients have received from 9 to 45 courses of treatment during periods which ranged from 12 to 60 months.

 Procedures for proper handling and disposal of anticancer drugs should be considered.
-Several guidelines on this subject have been published.1 to 7 There is no general agreement that all of the procedures recommended in the guidelines are necessary or appropiate.
+Several guidelines on this subject have been published.2-7 There is no general agreement that all of the procedures recommended in the guidelines are necessary or appropriate.

 How is Fluorouracil Injection Supplied

 |500 mg per 10 mL (50 mg per mL)||

 10 mL single dose, flip-top vials in packages of 10.

 |PRX101720||63323-117-28||1 g per 20 mL (50 mg per mL)||20 mL single dose, flip-top vials in packages of 10.|

 Store at 20° to 25°C (68° to 77°F) [see USP Controlled Room Temperature].